Primary Navigation Mobile

 Flexis

 Never heard of Flexis?
 We’re not surprised.
-But this new name has Renault and Volvo Trucks as its parent companies and has been intrinsically involved in the development of the new range of Renault E-Tech electric vans.
+But this new name has Renault and Volvo Trucks as its parent companies and has been intrinsically involved in the development of the new generation of Renault E-Tech electric vans.
 To the extent that these will also be sold under the Flexis brand from 2026, making it another new player in the electric van market.
+At the show Flexis is displaying its Step-In Van variant.

 The plan is to use direct sales to target fleets, leaving Renault to hoover-up buyers via the conventional dealership route.
 The Flexis vans are thoughtfully designed and likely to make an interesting comparison to not only the very similar Renault equivalents but also other radical-thinking new commercial EV makers Kia and Farizon.